Welcome to today's edition of the Rush 24-7 podcast.

 The answer to the question is when's the last entitlement was thrown away is what's the first one.

-And once people get entitlements, this thing doesn't fully implement till 2014.
+And once people get entitlements, this thing doesn't fully implement until 2014.

-So all the horror stories that we have to tell about this, people aren't gonna see it.
+So all the horror stories that we have to tell about this, people aren't going to see it.

-It doesn't, every horror story, every true like Steve Moore, who is editorial writer, deputy editor of the Wall Street Journal editorial page, said on TV over the weekend and this morning on Fox, he's looked into this and the CBO numbers and everything.
+Every horror story, every true, like Steve Moore, who is editorial writer, deputy editor of the Wall Street Journal editorial page, said on TV over the weekend and this morning on Fox, he's looked into this and the CBO numbers and everything.

 Well, that's all well and good, except that's not going to happen until 2014 or 2015.

-So this summer and going into the fall, we got to tell everybody you make less than under 25,000 a year, your taxes are gonna be not gonna see it.
+So this summer and going into the fall, we got to tell everybody you make less than under $25,000 a year, your taxes are going to not see it.

 Meanwhile, the benefits start kicking in.